ptomato/talks/tc39-2024-04/README.md

 - V8: Concerns about complexity of proposal
 - Polyfill: Newly discovered bugs in duration arithmetic
 - Considering dropping or reducing:
-  - User-defined calendars and time zones, associated subclassing?
+  - User-defined calendars and time zones, associated classes and/or subclassing?
   - `relativeTo` parameter in Duration.p.add/subtract?
 - Open to suggestions.
 It helps us if concerns can be made specific